uduvudu/uv-context/README.md

 ## Adding new prefixes

+New prefixes can be added by opening a pull request on Github.
 For new requests, first check if the creator/owner of the namespace defined a prefix.
 If not check [prefix.cc](http://prefix.cc/).
 In case prefix.cc is ambiguous a discussion should be raised before the pull-requests gets integrated.
-Last thing to check are the predefined namespaces in the [DBpedia SPARQL endpoint](http://dbpedia.org/sparql?nsdecl) or other popular RDF resources.
+Last thing to check are the predefined namespaces in the [DBpedia SPARQL endpoint](http://dbpedia.org/sparql?nsdecl) or other popular RDF resources like [LOV](http://lov.okfn.org/dataset/lov/vocabs).
 If you find one please refer to it in the pull request.

 If there are no conflicts, the RDFa Initial Context list will get updated on each release.
 In case of conflicts they will be resolved in the next MAJOR version where the RDFa Core Initial Context wins over Uduvudu prefixes.